leandrofriedrich/jaw95kg/README.md

 # jaw95kg
-Just Another Windows 95 Keygen, which can only do CD-Keys for now
+Just Another Windows 95 Keygen, written in Python, which can do CD-Keys, OEM-Keys and play some music :D